Art Space Pythagorion, Samos, GR

 16 July - 31 Aug 2015

-Katarzyna Sobucka was one of the curatorial fellows, working on a public programme accompanying 'Hotel Marina Lučica' by Aleksandra Domanovic.
+Katarzyna Sobucka was one of the curatorial fellows commissioned to work on a programme accompanying 'Hotel Marina Lučica' by Aleksandra Domanovic.

-The Art Space Pythagorion opened in 2012 with an exhibition by artist Harun Farocki.
-A former hotel from the 1970s, it was extensively renovated by local architects Peni Petrakou and Stelios Loulourgas for this purpose and converted into a modern exhibition space.
-With its unique location directly on the harbour of Pythagorion, it offers a magnificent backdrop.
-But this "white cube" is also meant to be understood as a symbolic place.
-The view from the building looks out over the nearby Turkish mainland, thus revealing the border between the Orient and the Occident.
-In the Art Space Pythagorion, curated exhibitions by international contemporary artists are presented annually during the summer months, parallel to the Samos Young Artists Festival.
+The Art Space Pythagorion opened in 2012 with a ground-breaking exhibition by the artist Harun Farocki.
+A former hotel built in the 1970s, the host building was extensively renovated by the local architects Peni Petrakou and Stelios Loulourgas and purposively converted into a modern exhibition space.
+With its fitting location on the harbour of Pythagorion, the building is in situ against a backdrop of East meeting West.
+This "white cube" is a symbolically rich juncture between the Orient and the Occident.
+In Art Space Pythagorion, the exhibitions curated by international contemporary artists were presented during the summer months, in parallel with the Samos Young Artists Festival.

-The Art Space Pythagorion is an initiative of the Schwarz Foundation based in Munich.
+The Art Space Pythagorion was an initiative launched by the Schwarz Foundation based in Munich.

-Just inside gallery's entrance is a digitally rendered portrait of Josip Broz Tito – the former autocratic leader of Yugoslavia.
-Portraits of Tito were hung in most public buildings – governmental offices, schools and also hotels.
-In Portrait (Bump Map), 2011, the masculine personification of nation-building, and the watchful guardian of its citizens, has been ‘feminized’.
-Tito's features have been softened and combined with the artist's memory of her childhood school teacher.
-A portrait of Tito would have likely hung above the receptionist's desk at the Hotel Marina Lučica.
+Just inside gallery's entrance is a digitally produced portrait of Josip Broz Tito – the former autocrat of Yugoslavia.
+Portraits of Tito were hung in most public buildings – governmental offices, schools and hotels – during his reign in government.
+In Portrait (Bump Map), 2011, the formerly masculine personification of a nation-building process, the watchful guardian of the national citizenry, has been “feminised”.
+Tito's features have been softened and visually combined with the artist's memory of her childhood school teacher.

-Here the Hotel Marina Lučica and Art Space Pythagorian – also a former beachside resort – are mapped onto each other, creating an environment that blurs the sites of exhibiting art with sites of hospitality.
-Hotels and museums share the common promise of affording their visitors new, sometimes profound, experiences.
-Acting as cultural ambassadors, the two entities increasingly benefit in tandem from globetrotting artists and audiences, who exhibit in and patronize exhibitions the world over.
-Domanović's exhibition reframes this boon as one marred by economic inequality and sociopolitical strife, using the Hotel as a metaphor for the tentative, selective and often revisionist history of the former Yugoslavia.
+In the work, the Hotel Marina Lučica and Art Space Pythagorian – also a former beachside resort – are mapped over each other, creating an environment that blurs the sites of art with sites of hospitality.
+Hotels and museums share a common promise of affording their visitors new, sometimes profound, experiences.
+Acting as cultural ambassadors of the nation and its character, the two sites are invested with new purpose and political sentiment via the exhibition of a range of works by international artists.

-On August 6th 2015, a panel discussion took place at Art Space Pythagorion at 8 pm, with the participants Carolyn Christov-Bakargiev (Curator, 14th Istanbul Biennial; Director of Castello di Rivoli Museum of Contemporary Art and GAM Torino), Andrea Lissoni (Senior Curator International Art (Film), Tate Modern, London), Susanne Pfeffer (Director Fridericianum, Kassel), Paul Pieroni (Senior Curator at the Gallery of Modern Art, Glasgow) and Andreas Angelidakis (artist, curator, architect & teacher).
-Topics such as the restructuring of Europe, immigration issues, migration processes and the meaning and function of the arts will be discussed within this context.
+A panel discussion took place at Art Space Pythagorion in August, with Carolyn Christov-Bakargiev (Director of the Castello di Rivoli Museum of Contemporary Art), Andrea Lissoni (Senior Curator, Tate Modern), Susanne Pfeffer (Director of Fridericianum, Kassel), Paul Pieroni (Senior Curator at the Gallery of Modern Art, Glasgow) and Andreas Angelidakis (artist, curator, architect & teacher) discussing the restructuring of Europe and the meaning and function of art in the emerging landscape.